WWE News: WWE Booked Themselves Into A Corner Twice Monday On ‘RAW’

 The WWE made two matches (semi) official for Camping World Stadium on April 2 with several others being teased.
 Kevin Owens and Chris Jericho were featured in the opening segment and proceeded to agree to a United States Championship bout in Orlando.
 Sasha Banks beat Bayley to make the WWE RAW Women’s Championship match a triple threat with those two and Charlotte, though Nia Jax is still expected to be added to the mix to make it a fatal four way.

 The night ended with the WWE’s weapon of destruction, the Undertaker, choke-slamming Roman Reigns in the middle of the ring to further set-up their collision at WrestleMania.
-That program began at the WWE Royal Rumble when Reigns eliminated the Deadman from the eponymous main event and the ever-popular stare-down ensued.
+That program began at the WWE Royal Rumble when Reigns eliminated the Deadman from the eponymous main event, and the ever-popular stare-down ensued.

 Enzo & Big Cass challenged Gallows & Anderson for the WWE RAW Tag Team Championships, but Cesaro & Sheamus got involved, resulting in the match getting thrown out.
 Next week, Cesaro & Sheamus will face Enzo & Cass on WWE RAW to determine definitive number one contenders for the belts, but it’s expected that the championship bout will involve all three teams in what will become a triple threat.